svenbieg/Heap/Readme.md

 <p>
 This memory-manager is based on my <a href="http://www.github.com/svenbieg/clusters">Clusters</a> sorting-algorithm.<br />
-Free space is mapped by size and by offset, so the smallest free block top most of the heap is returned.<br />
+Free space is mapped by size and by offset, so the smallest free block top most of the heap is returned.
-It should speed up the system and make a garbage collector unnecessary.<br />
 </p><br />

 <img src="https://github.com/svenbieg/Heap/assets/12587394/20f9e75f-6bd3-4a2b-8b9d-996acca5416f" /><br />